[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 Feature Overview

-Managed Harness (Preview) Just specify the model, system prompt, and tools to run agents without orchestration code
+Managed Harness (Preview) Just specify model, system prompt, and tools, and the agent works without orchestration code

-AgentCore CLI Complete project creation to local development to deployment via CLI.
-CDK support available, Terraform support coming soon
+AgentCore CLI Complete project creation, local development, and deployment via CLI.
+CDK ready, Terraform support coming soon

-AgentCore Skills Pre-built skills for coding assistants (Kiro / Claude Code / Codex / Cursor etc.)
+AgentCore Skills Pre-built skills for coding assistants (Kiro / Claude Code / Codex / Cursor etc.), already available as Kiro Power, plugins for Claude Code coming soon

-AgentCore CLI has been available for a while.
-In this blog, I'll focus on the Managed Harness feature.
+AgentCore CLI has been around for a while.
+This blog focuses on Managed Harness.

-By the way, when I opened the AgentCore console, I noticed a new Harness Preview menu item in the sidebar!
+By the way, when opening the AgentCore console, I noticed a new Harness Preview menu item has been added to the sidebar!

 agentcore-console-sidebar-harness